vuestorefront/vue-storefront/packages/core/docs/migrate/2.3.0-rc.1/integrators.md

 };
 ```

-If you are using Rollup to build `api-client`, the configuration might looks like this:
+We have to re-configure Rollup to build both files.
+Basic configuration should look like this:

 ```javascript{22,36}
 // api-client/rollup.config.js